Virginia State Bar

 May I take any ethics course and satisfy this requirement?

-Is the course offered by video, Webcast or teleconference?
+Is the course offered by video, webcast or teleconference?

 Is the course approved for CLE credit?

 Yes.
-The Professionalism Course is approved for 5.5 hours of continuing legal education (including 5.5 ethics) credit in Virginia.
+The Professionalism Course is approved for 5.0 hours of continuing legal education (including 5.0 ethics) credit in Virginia.
 CLE approval has not been sought in other states, although many states have given credit to individual attorneys.

 Will the hours count toward my mandatory CLE requirement?